 If you believe that the company you are applying to leans on the conservative side, then avoid using a pink resume (a la Legally Blonde) and stick with the traditional white.
 This resume would have received four stars were it not for the fact that it’s only 24lbs.
-Again, if you’re going to go the extra mile and purchase resume stationary, buy the heavier and thicker version.
+Again, if you’re going to go the extra mile and purchase resume stationery, buy the heavier and thicker version.

 Resume Paper #5- Ivory 25% Cotton (32lbs) Rating:

 At the risk of sounding like a broken record, let us please repeat: ivory is just a fancy word for light yellow!
 Since our expert photographer did such a great job making the ivory resumes look acceptable, we realized that we just had to give you a side-by-side comparison.
 Check out the image below: